-Brighton Boulevard Redevelopment Project — Construction is underway on the Brighton corridor between 29th Street and 44th Street and at the National Western Center.
-Brighton Boulevard is now open for southbound and northbound travel from 29th Street to I-70.
-Detours are in place from 48th Avenue to York Street.
+Brighton Boulevard Redevelopment Project — Brighton Boulevard is open for southbound and northbound travel from Broadway to I-70.
+Detours for the redevelopment near the National Wester Center are in place from 48th Avenue to York Street.
 See weekly updates and sign up for email notifcations

 If you have questions, please contact 3-1-1.